 More information on setting greenslip prices is contained on the site.

-The easiest way to compare prices for each of the seven insurers offering CTP green slip insurance in NSW is to go to the price comparison service operated by the Motor Accident Authority (MAA), the Green Slip Calculator.
+The easiest way to compare prices for each of the six insurers offering CTP green slip insurance in NSW is to go to the price comparison service operated by State Insurance Regulatory Authority, the Green Slip Calculator.
 The price comparison service will give you a price for each insurer based on your vehicle and details.
 You will also be given contact details for each insurer.
-You can then contact the insurer of your choice to purchase your ctp greenslip.
+You can then contact the insurer of your choice to purchase your CTP greenslip.
 You can purchase your greenslip over the phone.
-The insurer will notify the RTA electronically.
-The price comparison service operated by the MAA only operates for common vehicle classes.
-If your vehicle is not one of those covered by the price comparison service or if you wish to claim an input tax credit for GST, you will need to contact each of the seven insurers individually to compare prices.
-Contact details for each of the seven insurers are set out on this site.
+The insurer will notify the RMS electronically.
+The price comparison service operated by SIRA only operates for common vehicle classes.
+If your vehicle is not one of those covered by the price comparison service or if you wish to claim an input tax credit for GST, you will need to contact each of the six insurers individually to compare prices.
+Contact details for each of the six insurers are set out on this site.

 CTP Green Slips are the same, regardless of insurer, except for At Fault Driver Cover.